gregreindel/llm-exe-lambda/readme.md

 ## Overview

 llm-exe Lambda is a purpose‐built AWS CDK stack that acts as a wrapper around the [llm-exe](https://llm-exe.com/) package.
 It simplifies the integration and orchestration of LLM calls by deploying a Lambda function within your AWS environment.
-This deployment can be integrated into your workflows – such as AWS Step Functions, API Gateway, SQS – or used as a standalone service to trigger LLM requests with minimal overhead.
+This function can be integrated into your workflows – such as AWS Step Functions, API Gateway, SQS – or used as a standalone service to trigger LLM requests with minimal overhead.

 **Key Features:**